 It's An Abusive Relationship

-Should you feel threatened in your relationship, please know that help is available.
+Should you feel threatened or unsafe in your relationship, please know that help is available.
 You can get out of an abusive situation with the help of professionals.
-Some people might be more comfortable turning to loved ones for assistance, but calling an abuse hotline is always an option.
+Some people might be more comfortable turning to loved ones for assistance, but calling an abuse hotline like the one at 1-800-799-SAFE (7233) can always be an option.

 How To Avoid A Love-Hate Relationship